GMOD/dash_jbrowse/CONTRIBUTING.md

 There are two main workflows in this repo that facilitate the deployments of the package to both test PyPI and production PyPI.
-The main.yml is a workflow that gets triggered when a PR gets merged to main.
+The main.yml is a workflow that gets triggered when a PR gets merged into main.
 This worklfow will create a build and upload the distribution to the test pypi environment.
 You can then test that build before creating a release.

 ### Creating a new release
 You can create a new release of the package by creating a new tag on the repo and publishing it.
-The creation of a new tag will trigger the release github action workflow which will create a build and publish it to production PyPI
+This will trigger the release.yml workflow which will create a build and publish it to production PyPI
 Steps:
 1. Once main is ready to go, create a new tag with the latest version of the package.
 You can find this in the [package.json](package.json)
 2. Create a description of your release and publish it.